runwiththerhythm/arc-arborists/README.md

   - Two CTA buttons allow the use to quickly access the Contact form for a quote and emergency assistance saving them time for the most common and important actions.

-- __Services Cards__
+- __Our Services__

+  - The 'Our Services' title is visible in the above-the-fold section to entice the user to scroll down and let them know there is more information to view below.
-  - Three large 'Services' cards with high quality images, representative icons, and SEO keyword rich descriptions of the businesses main services.
+  - Three large 'Services' cards with high quality images, representative icons, and SEO keyword rich descriptions of the businesses key services.
-  - This user will see the value of ........???????
+  - This will allow the user to clearly get an idea of the main types of services offered by the business.
   - Smaller 'Services' cards with visually descriptive icons and SEO keyword rich titles of more of the businesses services.
-  - This user will see the value of ........????????
+  - This gives the user more information on other services the business offers and eye catching icons help visually inform of the service.

 - __Testimonials__